Animatronics

 Current projects

-This is something I’ve been working on for a while- the Elemental Egg from Hellboy: The Golden Army.
+This is something I’ve been working on for a while- the opening Elemental Egg from Hellboy: The Golden Army.
 This is an extremely complicated piece with LOTS of small parts.
-There are over 60 gears to make as well as lots of tiny linkages.
+There are lots of tiny linkages and parts to make.
 The vast majority of parts are made from brass and there are definitely going to be a few challenges in getting a precise fit to the shell parts.
 I have also drawn up a design to make the egg entirely mechanical vs having it powered by servos- but the mechanical egg will have to wait for later.

 Animatronic Stargate staff weapon